hadley/adv-r/development.md

 # The package development cycle

 How do you write code when you are developing a package?
 How do you make sure that the code is correct, without constantly running `R CMD install` or `R CMD check`?
-This chapter discusses the development cycle of an R package, and introduces an software to supports it: the `devtools` package.
+This chapter discusses the development cycle of a R package, and introduces an software to supports it: the `devtools` package.

 ## Development cycles